Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Klein--Gordon theory in special geometries

 This complex structure is automatically compatible with time-evolution in the sense of (\ref{eq:jevol}), since we use a parametrization in terms of global solutions.
 Thus, we have unitary evolution in time according to Proposition~\ref{prop:evol}.

-The induced metric (\ref{eq:kmetric}) is,
+The induced metric (\ref{eq:kmetric}) is

-This leads to the standard complex inner product (\ref{eq:kcip}) on $L_t$,
+This leads to the standard complex inner product (\ref{eq:kcip}) on $L_t$

-This also fixes the space $L_t$ precisely as the space of (equivalence classes of) square-integrable complex functions $\phi:\R^3\to\C$ with the inner product written above.
-The quantization thus obtained with the unitary time evolution operator $U$ given by Proposition~\ref{prop:evol} is equivalent to the usual well-known quantization of Klein-Gordon theory.
+This also f\/ixes the space $L_t$ precisely as the space of (equivalence classes of) square-integrable complex functions $\phi:\R^3\to\C$ with the inner product written above.
+The quantization thus obtained with the unitary time evolution operator $U$ given by Proposition~\ref{prop:evol} is equivalent to the usual well-known quantization of Klein--Gordon theory.